INTRACEREBRAL HEMORRHAGE / VASCULAR MALFORMATIONS

 • neurosonology

-• Doppler shows decreased resistance (RI< 0.45) and increased flow velocity
+• Doppler can show decreased resistance (RI< 0.45) and increased flow velocity

 DAVF fed from the occipital artery (ECA branch)